-The Fortune Brands Home & Security Hourly Employee Retirement Savings Plan (the "Plan") is a tax-qualified defined contribution retirement plan covering eligible employees of Fortune Brands Home & Security, Inc. ("Fortune Brands") and its operating companies.
+The Fortune Brands Home & Security Retirement Savings Plan (the "Plan") is a tax-qualified defined contribution retirement plan covering eligible employees of Fortune Brands Home & Security, Inc. ("Fortune Brands") and its operating companies.
 The Plan is designed to encourage and facilitate systematic savings and investment by eligible employees for their retirement.
 The Plan is maintained by Fortune Brands and is intended to comply with Section 401(a) of the Internal Revenue Code of 1986, as amended (the "Code"), and is subject to various provisions of the Code and the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-The Fortune Brands Employee Benefits Committee serves as the Plan's administrator ("Plan Administrator").
+The Fortune Brands Employee Benefits Committee serves as the Plan administrator ("Plan Administrator").

 Fortune Brands and each of its operating companies that participate in the Plan are referred to collectively as the "Companies" and individually as a "Company."
-Operating companies that participated in the Plan during the years 2018 and/or 2017 include: MasterBrand Cabinets, Inc. ("MasterBrand"); Woodcrafters Home Products, LLC ("Woodcrafters"); Norcraft Companies, L.P.; Moen Incorporated ("Moen"); Therma-Tru Corp., which includes Fypon LLC ("Therma-Tru"); and Rohl LLC ("Rohl").
+Operating companies that participated in the Plan during the years ended December 31, 2018 and/or 2017 include: MasterBrand Cabinets, Inc.; Woodcrafters Home Products, LLC; Norcraft Companies, L.P.; Fortune Brands Global Plumbing Group, LLC ("GPG"); Moen Incorporated ("Moen"); Therma-Tru Corp., which includes Fypon LLC ("Therma-Tru"); Master Lock Company LLC ("Master Lock"); and Rohl LLC ("Rohl").

 Rohl was acquired by Fortune Brands in September 2016.
-Effective July 31, 2017, the assets and liabilities of benefits held for participants in the Rohl 401(k) plan were merged into the Plan.
-On August 1, 2017, a portion of the Rohl 401(k) plan participants were transferred into the Fortune Brands Retirement Savings Plan (the "FBHS Retirement Savings Plan").
+Effective on July 31, 2017, the assets and liabilities of benefits held for participants in the Rohl 401(k) plan were merged into the Fortune Brands Home & Security Hourly Employee Retirement Savings Plan ("FBHS Hourly Plan").
+On August 1, 2017, a portion of the Rohl 401(k) plan participants were transferred into the Plan.
 Victoria & Albert was acquired by a subsidiary of Fortune Brands in October 2017.
 Effective on January 1, 2019, employees of Victoria & Albert Bath LLC became eligible to participate in the Plan.

 The financial statements present the net assets available for benefits as of December 31, 2018 and 2017, and the changes in net assets available for benefits for the years then ended.
-The Plan's assets are held in the Fortune Brands Home & Security, Inc. Defined Contribution Master Trust (the "Master Trust"), along with the assets of the FBHS Retirement Savings Plan, for investment purposes.
-The Master Trust investments are administered and held by Fidelity Management Trust Company (the "Trustee" or "Fidelity").
+The Plan's assets are held in the Fortune Brands Home & Security, Inc. Defined Contribution Master Trust (the "Master Trust"), along with the assets of the FBHS Hourly Plan, for investment purposes.
+The Master Trust investments are administered and held by Fidelity Management Trust Company (the "Trustee").